 People’s Opinions On The Ninth Amendment.

 The Ninth Amendment wasn’t mentioned frequently in the mid-1960s since the United States Supreme Court didn’t primarily depend on it.
 This happened continuously ever since the Bill of Rights was enacted.
-This impacted the Ninth Amendment so much since then.
+This has impacted the Ninth Amendment so much since then.
 It hasn’t been referenced often as a primary source of liberty.
 However, it has been very crucial in the broadening of people’s rights to privacy.
 Many interpretations have emerged, all trying to interpret the Ninth Amendment of the Constitution and its meaning since many people haven’t been able to do it.
 Some scholars claim that it is affirmative protection of the rights that aren’t included in the Bill of Rights.
 For other scholars, they think that it’s just there to state a platitude.
-While on the other hand, many people have not paid much attention to the clause at all.
+Many people have not paid much attention to the clause at all.